 This type of model is commonly used statistically within finance sectors but has also been applied in many other areas such as social economics and terrorist attacks.
 It is believed this study is the first to use such a model to examine mass shootings.

-Their results suggested there was a significant effect of contagion within mass shootings, where researchers describe their finding in terms of an infection which spreads.
+Their results suggested there was a significant effect of contagion within mass shootings, where researchers describe their findings in terms of an infection that spreads.
 Once other vulnerable individuals hear about mass shootings taking place they are more likely to commit a similar crime.
 They note that local news coverage does not have the same contagious effect.
 It is national news coverage of the larger more deadly mass shootings where this risk is present.

 The United States has the highest rates of firearm ownership compared to other countries and analysis of school mass shootings has shown that 67% of shooters obtained the weapon or weapons they used from their own home.

-There are many troubled young adults in the world but few will go onto commit such horrific crimes as the Columbine school shooting.
+There are many troubled young adults in the world but few will go on to commit such horrific crimes as the Columbine school shooting.
 As highlighted by the expert summit into that incident, Eric Harris may well have been a psychopathic individual showing all the traits of a person on a collision course with danger and at high risk of causing harm to other people.

-For some, the perception, even though it is incorrect, that Harris and Klebold were making a stand for themselves and everyone else who felt mistreated and unaccepted, has provided them with an identification with two killers and possible ideation on taking their own ‘revenge’ in their own worlds.
+For some, the perception, even though it is incorrect, that Harris and Klebold were making a stand for themselves and everyone else who felt mistreated and unaccepted, has provided them with identification with two killers and possible ideation on taking their own ‘revenge’ in their own worlds.
 For others, revenge may not be their motive; it may be rage, it may be despair or it may be a simple desire for headlines and national recognition.

 A single motive may be impossible to find in the complex psychology of any individual.
-However, the similarities and imitation traits found in many mass shootings relating to previous mass shootings, especially Columbine, highlight the influence of such incidents and danger they pose months and years after the actual events.
+However, the similarities and imitation traits found in many mass shootings relating to previous mass shootings, especially Columbine, highlight the influence of such incidents and the danger they pose months and years after the actual events.

 - Cullen, D (2004, April 20) The Depressive and the Psychopath – At last we know why the Columbine killers did it.
 Slate Magazine.